pnnl/tesp/install/windows/readme.txt

 ==============================================================
 1.	python glm_dict.py loadshed
 2.	run
 2a.
-(GridLAB-D may crash after completion; kill5570 and do step 3)
+(GridLAB-D may crash after completion; check list5570; kill5570 if needed; do step 3)
 3.	python plot_loadshed.py loadshed

 TestCase2 - from a command prompt in c:\tesp\examples\energyplus